sinclab/sinclab.github.io/apply/index.md

 2. <strong>Research Assistant in Data Processing</strong>: Focuses on writing code for data organization, cleaning, and processing.
 May also assist with data analysis.
 Ideal candidates will have a strong background in math and/or computer science.
 3. <strong>Research Assistant in Public Outreach & Communications</strong>: Supports community partnerships, communicates research to the public, and writes newsletters.
 Ideal candidates will have a strong interest in science communication.

-To apply, please complete [this Google form](https://docs.google.com/forms/d/e/1FAIpQLScqIHtf5hu3sPGDcM4azj2wgy15XEYruO10VbBc-Y-JBzcVyA/viewform?usp=sharing)<!-- To apply, please send a cover letter and CV to shawn(dot)rhoads(at)mssm(dot)edu with subject line “[RA App 2025] First Name Last Name” (e.g., “[RA App 2025] Shawn Rhoads”) -->
+To apply, please complete [this application](https://docs.google.com/forms/d/e/1FAIpQLScqIHtf5hu3sPGDcM4azj2wgy15XEYruO10VbBc-Y-JBzcVyA/viewform?usp=sharing)<!-- To apply, please send a cover letter and CV to shawn(dot)rhoads(at)mssm(dot)edu with subject line “[RA App 2025] First Name Last Name” (e.g., “[RA App 2025] Shawn Rhoads”) -->